macmade/xcode-coveralls/README.md

     cd xcode-coveralls
     sudo xctool --project xcode-coveralls.xcodeproj --scheme xcode-coveralls DSTROOT=/ install

-Note that you can use this on Travis builds (for instance in `after_success`) in order to get coverage reports for your project.
+Note that you can use this on Travis builds (for instance in `before_install`) in order to get coverage reports for your project.

 License
 -------